fhnaumann/ucumate/ucumate-core/precise_decimal.md

 The ucum-essence file uses the scientific notation for many of the conversion factor definitions.
 For example, the inch to cm conversion factor (2.54) is actually defined as 254e-2.
 This non-normalized form of the scientific notation can be problematic.
 254 is an integer but the normalized or interpreted form is a decimal number with limited precision.
-In the conversion factor definitions this is not a problem because they are considered to be exact anyway (with a few exceptions)
+In the conversion factor definitions this is not a problem because they are considered to be exact anyway (with a few exceptions).

 ## User-provided Factor